Climate Change Council

 The Council produces an annual report of their activities, including any advice given or recommendations made to the Minister.

-The recently released report Sub National-Climate Change Policies - How does the ACT compare? compares the climate targets and actions of the ACT with other jurisdictions and major cities.
+In 2015 the Council released a Sub National-Climate Change Policies - How does the ACT compare?
+Report to compare the climate targets and actions of the ACT with other jurisdictions and major cities.
 Media release.

 The Council welcomes new member Ms Karen Jesson from Communities@Work.
 Karen has been appointed as a member to represent the community’s interest in climate change.
-Further information can be here.
+Information on the experience of the Council can be found here.

-From left to right: Professor Will Steffen, Dr Frank Jotzo, Ms Dorte Ekelund, Minister Simon Corbell, Professor Barbara Norman, Mr Toby Roxburgh and Professor Penny Sackett.
+Climate Change Council from left: Professor Will Steffen, Dr Frank Jotzo, Ms Dorte Ekelund, Minister Simon Corbell, Professor Barbara Norman, Mr Toby Roxburgh and Professor Penny Sackett (2015).
+Absent: Ms Karen Jesson.

 Engaging with Council members